Propedeuse (first year) Archaeology obtained.

 The topic of Data Analysis is intended to impart to the students the basic principles of arithmetical and statistical techniques for the analysis of archaeological finds.
 After attending the lectures and practicals, you are able to assess which technique should be applied in a certain archaeological situation.

-Data analysis serves as a stepping stone for the handling of statistical techniques, which are applied in many archaeological research projects.
+Data analysis serves as a stepping stone to the handling of statistical techniques, which are applied to many archaeological research questions.

-The knowledge and practical experience may be used both in your own research in the context of writing papers, and in the assessment of the scientific literature.
+The knowledge and practical experience may be used both in you own research in the context of writing papers, and in the assessment of the scientific literature.

 Basic knowledge of (spatial) statistical techniques;